Cockatoo Island Convict Barracks Block: History

-Cockatoo Island became a gaol in 1839, following advice by New South Wales Governor George Gipps to the British Secretary of State for the Colonies that convicts would be sent to the island after the closure of the Norfolk Island convict establishment.
+Cockatoo Island became a jail in 1839, following advice by New South Wales Governor George Gipps to the British Secretary of State for the Colonies that convicts would be sent to the island after the closure of the Norfolk Island convict establishment.
 The Prison Barracks Precinct was built over the next few years, the buildings being able to be occupied from October 1841.
 Quarrying of grain silos at Biloela House and the Underground Grain Silos was one of the early convict tasks.
 In order to service Royal Navy ships, the Fitzroy Dock was built on the island and completed in 1857.
 Cockatoo became the major government dockyard in Australia.

 In 1869 prisoners were transferred from the island to Darlinghurst, and the prison buildings became an industrial school for girls and a reformatory in 1871.
 The dockyard area was now separated from the institution by a fence.
-Following the departure of the girls in 1888, prisoners were again sent to the island, and the gaol function continued until about 1909.
+Following the departure of the girls in 1888, prisoners were again sent to the island, and the jail function continued until about 1909.
 Meanwhile, the dockyard function expanded, and the Sutherland Dock was built in 1890.
 The New South Wales Public Works Department declared Cockatoo the state dockyard.

 After Federation, in 1913 Cockatoo became the Commonwealth Dockyard, and the island, both through shipbuilding and servicing, played an important role both in the development of the Royal Australian Navy and during the First World War.
 The former prison buildings were now used for office purposes.
 From 1933 the dockyard was leased from the Australian Government by Cockatoo Docks and Engineering Co Ltd and the island played a very significant role during the Second World War.
 After the war, now known as Vickers, the dockyard continued, and submarine facilities were introduced.
 The dockyard closed in 1992, and there was some demolition.
 Sale of the island was proposed.
 The island is now vested in the Sydney Harbour Federation Trust.

 The convict barracks block was erected c.1839-42.
 It was designed by the Commanding Royal Engineer Colonel George Barney, who played a notable role in the colony.
 The building included hospital wards, a cookhouse and mess shed.
 Due to overcrowding a second storey was proposed in 1849, but was not proceeded with.
 Various extensions were added (a latrine and office block formed infill when built later).
 The barracks was later used by the Industrial School, and by prisoners again in 1888.
 Following the Commonwealth's takeover, the building was used as offices.

 The barracks and the other convict-era buildings form the only remaining imperial-funded (as opposed to colonial-funded) convict public works complex in NSW and form one of the most complete groups of convict structures in Australia.